|Nutrition Facts (per serving)|

 Different colored beetroots are also known as heritage beetroot, probably because these beets were better known long before the more common purple beetroot took over.

 Carefully wash the beetroot under cold running water and pat dry with kitchen paper.
-Cut away the leaves making sure you leave at least 2.5 cm / 1" of stalk, preferably a little more if you can.
+Cutaway the leaves making sure you leave at least 2.5 centimeters / 1-inch of the stalk, preferably a little more if you can.

 Remove from the oven and leave to cool.
 Once cooled, rub the skin away with a piece of kitchen paper and cut away the roots and stalks and discard.